anyci/anyci-bootstrap/README.md

 # anyci-bootstrap
-anyci-bootstrap ensures an always-updated anyci is available to your projects
+anyci-bootstrap ensures you have an always-updated shared anyci repository available to your projects.

 ## quickstart

-:construction:

-> * adding `bin/ci` to project repositories. [project-skel/bin/ci](project-skel/bin/ci) as source.
+Add `bin/ci` to project repositories using [project-skel/bin/ci](project-skel/bin/ci) as source.
+You can change the path, just be sure PROJECT_ROOT is detected properly.

 ## environment variables

 name | default | description
 --- | --- | ---
+ANYCI_BOOTSTRAP_URL | https://github.com/briceburg/anyci-bootstrap.git | URL used by `bin/ci` in project repositories to bootstrap anyci.
+Can be a path.
+ANYCI_BRANCH | ~empty | Optional.
+If provided, the branch of the shared anyci repository to checkout when creating the workspace.
 ANYCI_HOME | ~/.anyci | Workspaces and Checkouts directory.
 ANYCI_MAX_AGE | 60 | Number of seconds allowed before checking for  updates.
 ANYCI_SKIP_CLEANUP | false | True to skip cleaning up workspaces and tmp files.
-ANYCI_URL | https://github.com/briceburg/anyci.git | URL of anyci git repository.
-Can be a path.
+ANYCI_URL | https://github.com/briceburg/anyci.git | URL of shared anyci repository.
-ANYCI_BOOTSTRAP_URL | https://github.com/briceburg/anyci-bootstrap.git | URL used by `bin/ci` in project repositories to bootstrap anyci.
 Can be a path.

 ## development